backstage/backstage/docs/integrations/azure/discovery--old.md

 ## Installation

-In your configuration, you add one or more provider configs:
+At your configuration, you add one or more provider configs:

 ```yaml title="app-config.yaml"
 catalog: